DaripineniTeja/E-commerce-Sales-Analysis-Dashboard/README.md

 Delivered a professional, visually appealing dashboard suitable for executives.

-🚀 ** How to Use **
+**🚀How to Use**

-Open the Excel file.
+1.Open the Excel file.

-Use slicers/filters (Year, Segment, Region) to adjust the view.
+2.Use slicers/filters (Year, Segment, Region) to adjust the view.

-Review KPIs and charts to extract insights.
+3.Review KPIs and charts to extract insights.

-Drill into specific categories or regions for deeper analysis.
+4.Drill into specific categories or regions for deeper analysis.